bugsnag/bugsnag-cli/README.md

     $ bugsnag-cli upload xcode-build

+### dSYM files from an Xcode Archive (iOS, macOS, tvOS)

+Upload dSYM files generated from an Archive in Xcode to allow BugSnag to show human-friendly function names, file paths, and line numbers in your iOS, macOS, and tvOS stacktraces.

+    $ bugsnag-cli upload xcode-archive

 ### Unity Symbol Files (Android only)

 The unity-android command uploads the IL2CPP symbols from the .symbols.zip file produced by the Unity build (see [Unity documentation](https://docs.unity3d.com/Manual/android-symbols.html) for more information) to the [NDK symbol API](https://d1upynpnqddd6j.cloudfront.net/api/ndk-symbol-mapping-upload/).